openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cleanups.md

 ---
 # PipelineRuns Cleanups

-There can be a lot of PipelineRuns into an user namespace and Pipelines as Code has the ability to only keep a number of PipelineRuns that matches an event.
+There can be many PipelineRuns into an user namespace and Pipelines as Code has the ability to only keep several PipelineRuns that matches an event.

 For example if the PipelineRun has this annotation :